BenedictCodesHere/technical-test-020424/README.md

 I have tested this architecture in the cloud by creating test events for the lambda, and with the API gateway test functionality too.

+## CodeCommit
+The key files that are necessary to be added to the CodeCommit repo are:
+- `template.yaml`
+- `buildspec.yml`
+- `/function` folder, containing:
+    - `index.ts`
+    - `package.json`
+    - `tsconfig.json`

+These are the files that I pushed to the CodeCommit repo, to the `master` branch.

+NOTE: The `master` branch needs to be created, as the default branch when files are added at first is `main`.
+Creating the `master` branch can be done in the typical Git workflow of:
+- Cloning the repo locally
+- `git checkout -b master`
+- `git push` at which point you will likely be prompted to `--set upstream origin master` if you didn't include this in the `git push` command.

 ## CI/CD Stack
 The `cicd` folder contains a `create-changeset` script which I was using primarily to update the `cicd` pipeline when I made changes.
 It also contains a `deploy` script for the initial deployment.